 Wednesday: Dance away the rainy days.

 Don’t let spring showers dampen your spring break spirit.
 If your staycation happens to fall on a cloudy, gray day, Moreno recommends turning on a kid-friendly Pandora station and having an indoor dance party.
-There are plenty of ways to enjoy a stormy day during your staycation, including making kid-friendly trail mix, renting the latest blockbuster, or cuddling up under covers, and getting out the coloring books (grown-ups too!).
+There are plenty of ways to enjoy a stormy day during your staycation, including making kid-friendly trail mix, renting the latest blockbuster, or cuddling up under covers.

 Thursday: Learn something new.